-Jim Warford is a courageous education leader who did not follow a traditional career path.
+Jim Warford is an author, Keynote Speaker, Leadership and Instructional Coach.
+He is recognized as a courageous leader who did not follow a traditional career path.
 His unique combination of educational, business, and creative experience allows him to translate his vision and passion for school improvement into well executed, systemic changes resulting in dramatic increases in student performance.

 Jim currently serves as Senior Advisor and Keynote Speaker for the International Center for Leadership in Education, working with states, districts, and schools nationwide.
 Previous he was Executive Director of the Florida Association of School Administrators for five years, representing over 10,000 school leaders.